Notre Dame Baseball beat IPFW 8 to 1 on Wednesday, March 21st.

 Hudgins topped the BIG EAST in fewest earned runs allowed (22), ranked fourth in strikeouts (90), seventh in opposing batting average (.233) and ninth in innings pitched (96.1).
 He collected nine quality starts and allowed one earned run or less in 10 of his last 14 starts.

-The Irish were carried all season by one of the top pitching staffs in the BIG EAST in 2011.
+In Ristano's first season (2011), the Irish were carried by one of the top pitching staffs in the BIG EAST.
 Notre Dame finished `11 with a 3.42 ERA (down from 5.95 in 2010), which was the best by an Irish staff since 2004 (3.36).
 Notre Dame actually took a 2.82 ERA into the final week of the regular season, which would have been the lowest by an Irish club since 1960 (2.60, school record) and ranked 15th in the NCAA at the time.

 Notre Dame's starting pitchers registered a quality start (pitcher completes at least six innings and permits no more than three earned runs) in 33 of 53 games for the Irish.
 The 33 quality starts is even more impressive when you consider Notre Dame totaled 11 in 2010.
 The Irish owned a 2.57 strikeout-to-walk ratio, which was light years better than the total of 1.73 from `10.
 Notre Dame led the BIG EAST in fewest walks by a large margin.
 The Irish walked only 143 batters in 481.2 innings, good for a 2.67 average per nine innings - slightly off the school record for fewest walks per nine innings (2.48 in 2001), but still ranked third all-time.